Azure-Samples/azure-search-openai-demo/docs/customization.md

 The ask tab uses the approach programmed in [retrievethenread.py](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/approaches/retrievethenread.py).

 1. It queries Azure AI Search for search results for the user question (optionally using the vector embeddings for that question).
-2. It then combines the search results and user question, and asks ChatGPT API to answer the question based on the sources.
+2. It then combines the search results and user question, and asks OpenAI ChatCompletion API to answer the question based on the sources.

 The `system_chat_template` variable is currently tailored to the sample data since it starts with "You are an intelligent assistant helping Contoso Inc employees with their healthcare plan questions and employee handbook questions."
 Change that to match your data.